 When I asked you which Christmas-movie houses you’d like to see that I hadn’t featured yet, I got a lot of requests for Orchard House from the 1994 version of Little Women.
 I thought that was a great suggestion, so I watched it again over the weekend and revisited the warm and welcoming home of the March family.
 The sets in this one really are gorgeously done.

-The exterior for the movie was built on Vancouver Island in a forest where there were two houses already built next to each other.
+The exterior of the house in the movie was built on Vancouver Island in a forest where there were two houses already built next to each other.
 They constructed new facades for each of them.

 Laurie’s house is a complete facade in front of a real house that the owners continued living in during filming.
 The director, Gillian Armstrong, points out that it must have been dark in there!